adbrant/midicycle/README.md

  - 'o' = empty
  - '>' = playing
  - '|' = stopped
+TRS: Transpose for the current channel
+DST: Destination for current channel
+Lxx (in bottom corner): Length of the loop recorded into the current channel
 ###  Main page controls:
  - Knob 1: length of the loop to record
  - Knob 2: Turns overdub on/off.
 When on and the channel is not empty, all notes are immediately recoreded into the loop.